NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-6-optimising-the-mrsa-workflow.md

 The DSL2 allows highly modular workflow design, where a workflow may contain multiple *subworkflows*.
 A subworkflow is just like a normal workflow, but it can be called inside other workflows, similar to a process.
+There is thus no special difference between a subworkflow and a workflow; the only difference is how you use them in practice.
 Let's take a look at a toy example:

 ```nextflow
 workflow {